Kleen-Lab/ViSATUI/README.md

 - Emphasize to the the subject beforehand that they must pick the answr that is most associated using their general knowledge about those objects, not the color, shape, texture, or other visual feature.
 - Behavioral timelocking with neural data amplifiers (for example, EEG experiments) can be done using a photodiode analog input.
 A photodiode option is available on the UI (checkbox at lower left) which enables grey-scale light transitions at top left that can be tracked with a screen-mounted photodiode.

-## Cite
+## References

-* Howard, D. (1992).
+Howard, D. (1992).
 The Pyramids and Palm Trees Test: A Test of Semantic Access from Words and Pictures.
 Thames Valley Test Company.
-**Moore et al. (2022).
+Moore et al. (2022).
 A modified Camel and Cactus Test detects presymptomatic semantic impairment in genetic frontotemporal dementia within the GENFI cohort.
 Applied Neuropsychology.
-Adult, 29(1), 112–119.
+Adult, 29(1), 112–119.## Cite

+## Cite
 The scientific manuscript describing the ViSAT task is currently submitted; upon publication the direct citation will be listed here.